Oghma-Infinium/Vagabond-Remastered/README.md

 - `PATCH`: Any release with a number change here will be considered a patch, these updates should be save safe and will be used primarily for bugfixes.
 - In some rare cases, a fourth number will be used to designate a `HOTFIX`.
 These will only be utilized in cases where the list is recompiled with no other changes.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite installation` button.
+Simply download the new Wabbajack file, pick the same paths, and Wabbajack will update the list for you.
 Please keep in mind any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with `[NoDelete]`.

 >[!IMPORTANT]
 >Saves can be continued across **Save-Safe** updates.
 Updates will be indicated whether or not they are **Save-Safe** on the [Changelog](https://github.com/Oghma-Infinium/Vagabond-Remastered/blob/main/Documentation/CHANGELOG.md).
 It is suggested that you backup your saves before updating if you plan on continuing them.